-The length of time that it may be potentially dangerous to sleep in a room that has been freshly painted can range depending on a number of different factors including the type of paint that was used, the amount of paint that was applied in the environment, and how much air flow and ventilation is available in this environment.
-It is recommended however, that as long as you have increased air flow and proper ventilation in the room continuously, than you should be able to re-enter the room within 3 to 5 days after painting and painting off gassing has finished – but for those who are particularly sensitive to chemicals and their odors it may take even longer than that before you can re-enter and sleep in this room.
+The length of time that it may be potentially dangerous to sleep in a room that has been freshly painted can range depending on a number of different factors including the type of paint that was used, the amount of paint that was applied in the environment, and how much airflow and ventilation is available in this environment.
+It is recommended, however, that as long as you have increased airflow and proper ventilation in the room continuously then you should be able to re-enter the room within 3 to 5 days after painting and painting off gassing has finished – but for those who are particularly sensitive to chemicals and their odors it may take even longer than that before you can re-enter and sleep in this room.

 Inhaling Paint Fumes Symptoms